emqx/blog/en/202001/emqx-rule-engine-series-12-store-messages-to-redis.md

 ### Create a rule

 Enter the **Rules** page on the left menu and click the **New** button to create a rule.
-Here we choose to trigger event  of **message.publish**, which means when EMQ X receives the message of PUBLISH , the rule is triggered for data processing.
+Here we choose to trigger event  of **message.publish**, which means when EMQX receives the message of PUBLISH , the rule is triggered for data processing.

 After the trigger event is selected, we can see optional fields and sample SQL on the interface: